What You Need to Know About Oral or Maxillofacial Surgeon

 - Restore form and function by moving skin, bone, nerves, and other tissues from other parts of the body to reconstruct the jaws and face.

-These are the skills Oral and Maxillofacial Surgeons say are the most useful in their careers:
+When polled, Oral and Maxillofacial Surgeons say the following skills are most frequently used in their jobs:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.